avdpunks/DaaS-MasterClass/readme.md

 # DaaS Master Class

-This masterclass is designed to help you get hands-on experience with Windows 365 (W365), Azure Virtual Desktop (AVD) and Microsoft Dev Box (DevBox).
+This master class is designed to help you get hands-on experience with Windows 365 (W365), Azure Virtual Desktop (AVD) and Microsoft Dev Box (DevBox).

+>**Note:** Microsoft Copilot for Azure (preview) is enabled for this master class.

 W365 - is a cloud-based service that automatically creates a new type of Windows virtual machine (Cloud PCs) for your end users.
 Each Cloud PC is assigned to an individual user and is their dedicated Windows device.
 Windows 365 provides the productivity, security, and collaboration benefits of Microsoft 365.